Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Give the requester a chance to provide better verification.
 Maybe they submitted a blurry photo of their ID and a clearer image would work.
 Perhaps they answered verification questions incorrectly but could try again.

-But if someone repeatedly fails verification, or if the verification attempts themselves raise red flags, you can refuse the request outright.
+But if someone repeatedly fails verification, or if the verification attempts themselves raise red flags, you can refuse the request outright, applying the same structured approach you would use when assessing when to deny a data subject request.

 Be prepared to defend your decision.
 If the requester complains to the ICO, you'll need to demonstrate that: